You are here

 January - March

-Early preparation for the site visit is key to success!
-Start by:
+Early preparation for the site visit was key to our success!
+The AAHRPP re-accreditation team encouraged the research community to start by:

 Re-familiarizing yourself with the updated HRPP Operations Manual.